-Using a whole genome sequencing approach, Eurofins demonstrated that rare mutations occur early in the embryonic stage whenever a cell divides as part of the development process.
-Eurofins also provided evidence that, because these changes happen so early on, the mutations can be found in all the DNA of the person, including the DNA of sperm (in the case of the male) or eggs (in the case of a female).
+Using a whole genome sequencing approach, a Eurofins company demonstrated that rare mutations occur early in the embryonic stage whenever a cell divides as part of the development process.
+A Eurofins company also provided evidence that, because these changes happen so early on, the mutations can be found in all the DNA of the person, including the DNA of sperm (in the case of the male) or eggs (in the case of a female).